illixion/S-scrape/README.md

 Afterwards, configure the database:

-Edit lines 64-67 in `./sscrape/sscrape/middlewares.py` to use the correct MySQL details.
+Edit the following lines to use the correct MySQL details:

+* Lines 13-16 in `./sscrape/sscrape/pipelines.py`
+* Lines 64-67 in `./sscrape/sscrape/middlewares.py`

 ## Usage